Colby-Hehman/Day-Month-Year-Sort/README.md

 # Day-Month-Year-Sort
-Takes in a number of days and sorts them into years, months, and days while maintaining proper grammar.
-Just enter the amount of days you want sorted near the top and you are good to go.
+This is a function that uses one parameter (total_days) and sorts them into a gramatically accurate string using years, months, and days.
+For instance, if you entered the number "367" you would be returned